-Cardio simply is going to encourage pulmonary efficiency; it strengthens and increases vessel size and heart and lungs productivity.
+Cardio simply is going to encourage pulmonary efficiency; it strengthens and increases vessel size as well as heart and lung productivity.
 15 to 20 minutes on a treadmill or elliptical-trainer etc.

-Vary your intensity levels every 2 to 3 minutes, to bring your heart rate up, but if you’re new to physical conditioning, don’t overdo it!
-Know your limit and stay within it, until you become conditioned.
+Vary your intensity levels every 2 to 3 minutes, to bring your heart rate up - if you’re new to physical conditioning, don’t overdo it!
+Know your limit and stay within it, at least until conditioning levels have increased.

 If weather is nice on Wednesday, and your current ability

 allows, you could consider a walk or jog to your place of work or profession if it's not to far, or ride your bike.
 If you’re